 I once uploaded an old family video from a past visit to East Chicago on YouTube.
 When my sister saw it, she was brought to tears because she saw something she didn’t expect.
-As everyone sat around, enjoying Christmas gift exchanges, my late father walked into the shot and sat.
-It had been 15 years since he’d passed, but she had never seen this clip.
-It was especially surprising because there is so little video footage of him available.
+As everyone sat around on screen, enjoying Christmas gift exchanges, my late father walked into the shot and sat.
+It had been 15 years since he passed away, but she had never seen this clip.
+It was especially surprising because to this day, there is so little video footage of him available.

-This is what happened the moment I heard Maurice White’s voice on the first track of his new CD “Manifestation”.
-It’s been 4 years since his heartbreaking passing but, unlike my father’s surprise cameo, I expected it.
+This is similar to what happened the moment I heard Maurice White’s voice on the first track of his new CD “Manifestation”.
+It’s been 4 years since his heartbreaking passing but, unlike my father’s surprise cameo appearance, I expected it.
 I looked for it.
 I ordered and downloaded it.
 I just wasn’t READY for it.

 As leader and founder of the world-renowned group Earth, Wind & Fire, Maurice has been an established name in the music community for decades.
 I could offer up a 20,000-word essay on his brilliance and ultimate impact, but this post is about his epic posthumous release of 12 previously unheard tracks.

 I quickly loaded the songs into my phone and ran to my bed as Track #1 – “Sweet Surrender” opened the doorway to lost magnificence.
 “I’m not gon’ cry.
 I’m not gon’ cry” I whispered to myself, trying not to sound like Mary J. Blige.
 “Dear Lord, thank you.
 Thank you.
 I’ve missed him so much.”